Base-Ten Block Party

 - Walk around the room to check for understanding and to help struggling students.

-- During the lesson, observe and check to see if students are understanding place value concepts.
+- Observe and check to see if students are understanding place value concepts.

-- At the conclusion of the lesson, gather the worksheets to determine level of understanding and to give a percentage grade.
+- Gather the worksheets to determine level of understanding and to correct papers.

 - Have students pair and share something new that they have learned about place values.